 This subject is compulsory at all year levels.
-Students in Years 11 & 12 can choose to study either English (General subject) or English Essential (Applied subject).
-Currently, a passing grade in at least one semester of English or English Essential is a prerequisite to be eligible for a Queensland Certificate of Education.
+Students in Years 11 & 12 can choose to study either English (General subject), English Essential (Applied subject) or Short Course in Literacy.

+Currently, a passing grade in at least one semester of English, English Essential or completion of the Short Course in Literacy is a prerequisite to be eligible for a Queensland Certificate of Education.
+Students planning to pursue university study should aim to achieve a "B" or higher in Year 9 English.